AdamJeddy/For-Future-Me/_posts/Red Roulette/2022-05-12-Red-Rouletter.md

 > He taught me to swim in typical Chinese fashion: he tossed me into the pool.
 I struggled to the surface and gulped down a lot of water.

-> Two-thirds of the people on China’s one hundred wealthiest list would be replaced every year due to poor business decisions, criminality, and/or politically motivated prosecutions
+> 2/3 of the people on China’s 100 wealthiest list would be replaced every year due to poor business decisions, criminality, and/or politically motivated prosecutions

 > In China, officials never reveal their ambitions in public.
 Biding one’s time is a key tenant of Sun Tzu’s Art of War.